 These systems also include the ability to address negative sentiments by offering to redirect input directly via email rather than a negative review.
 Google is a little sensitive about this.
 They don’t want you to prevent your clients from providing a negative review so you must include a pathway for them to do so if they wish to, but the reality is that unhappy customers just want to be heard so direct feedback is often better for them and it can be invaluable for your business.

-Negative Feedback Reveals Opportunities
+Negative Feedback Reveals Opportunities to Improve Your Business

 This is the aspect of reviews that often falls by the wayside and it can be worth more than the reviews themselves.
 What you get when you ask people about their experience with your business is sometimes the unvarnished truth.
 That is something that is hard to come by in personal interactions.
 This kind of customer-centric viewpoint can help you improve your business services and become more appealing to the customers that you want to attract and serve.